Ellis Reynolds Shipp: Service in LDS Church

+Personal life

+On May 5, 1866, Ellis Reynolds married Milford Shipp.
+She bore a total of ten children, six of whom survived infancy.
+Shipp combined motherhood and a medical practice, saying, "It is to me the crowning joy of a woman’s life to be a mother."
+In 1910, she published a book of her own poems, Life Lines.

 Shipp died at age 92 in Salt Lake City on January 31, 1939, of cancer.

 Honors

+In 2023 a statue of Shipp was dedicated at This Is the Place Heritage Park.

-A neighborhood park in Salt Lake City, Utah, is named in Shipp's honor; it is located near where she lived and practiced medicine.
-A public health center in West Valley, Utah, is also named in her honor.
+A neighborhood park in Salt Lake City, Utah, is named "Dr. Ellis Reynolds Shipp Park" in Shipp's honor; it is located near where she lived and practiced medicine.
+A public health center in West Valley, Utah, the Ellis Reynolds Shipp Public Health Center, is also named in her honor.

+Shipp is honored by the Daughters of Utah Pioneers with a display room in the Pioneer Memorial Museum in Salt Lake City.

 Ellis Reynolds Shipp Hall (Building 11) of the women's dormitories in the old Heritage Halls at Brigham Young University was named after Shipp.

-Shipp is honored with a display room in the Daughters of Utah Pioneers Pioneer Memorial Museum in Salt Lake City.